 Great developers have a steady flow of work, and in order to stay current and meet deadlines, they use organized systems to help them determine in what order they’re going to work on projects.

-The most fair way to prioritize their time is to service clients who purchased hours first.
+The most fair way to prioritize their website development time is to service clients who purchased hours first.

 Believe it or not, developers are human.
 Sometimes, they enjoy certain projects (or clients) more than others, and they might be tempted to procrastinate on those projects that aren’t as fun or interesting.